 Director Fansu Njie and co-writers Daniel Stisen and Andreas Vasshaug smartly gave Maria a background that lets her be more than a damsel in distress.
 She’s tough and familiar with weapons without resorting to having her be ex-military as well as making it believable when trained soldiers do catch her unaware.
 Last Man Down has two other female fighters, Granite (Madeleine Vall, Wonder Woman) and Zahara (Natassia Malthe, Battle Drone, In the Name of the King: Two Worlds), but they have extremely limited screen time.

-While Last Man Down does it’s best to recreate the feel of the classic action films, it doesn’t have the budget of one.
+While Last Man Down does its best to recreate the feel of classic action films, it doesn’t have the budget of one.
 So we don’t get the epic explosions of those films, or even the army of cardboard cutouts Schwarzenegger faced in Commando.
-But there was enough money to hire enough stuntmen to keep the gunfights and hand to hand scenes interesting.
+But there was enough money to hire enough stuntmen to keep the gunfights and hand-to-hand scenes interesting.
 And make sure most scenes have enough extras to serve as cannon fodder.

 It all leads to a final half-hour with a higher body count than the last three Steven Segal films combined and two excellent brawls.
 Of course, he goes toe to toe with Stone, and he gets to throw down with the equally jacked Dr. Feltspat (Stanislav Yanevski, Hostel II), who ran the experiments on him and Maria.
 Apart from one kick from a random extra that looks speeded up the fights seem to be free of gimmickry, which is also a plus.